lxc/incus/doc/howto/storage_buckets.md

     incus config set core.storage_buckets_address=:8555

+(howto-storage-buckets-cluster)=
+## Storage buckets in a cluster

+Incus does not replicate the data of storage buckets across the cluster.
+When using local storage (`dir`, `btrfs`, `lvm` or `zfs` pools), each storage bucket belongs to the cluster member it was created on.

+As with storage volumes, as long as the bucket name is unique within the cluster, bucket operations are transparently forwarded to the server that stores the bucket.
+If several servers have a bucket of the same name, the `--target` flag must be used to select the right one.

+S3 API access is only possible through the server that stores the bucket, and the `s3_url` field of the bucket points to that server.

+Clusters that need highly available object storage should use Ceph object storage (`cephobject` pools), which provides an S3 API that is usable through any cluster member.

 ## Manage storage buckets

 Storage buckets provide access to object storage exposed using the S3 protocol.